krainboltgreene/lack/README.md

 A minimal version of the modular Ruby webserver interface.

-Rack provides a minimal, modular and adaptable interface for developing web applications in Ruby.
+Lack provides a minimal, modular and adaptable interface for developing web applications in Ruby.
 By wrapping HTTP requests and responses in the simplest way possible, it unifies and distills the API for web servers, web frameworks, and software in between (the so-called middleware) into a single method call.

-The exact details of this are described in the Rack specification, which all Rack applications should conform to.
+The exact details of this are described in the Lack specification, which all Lack applications should conform to.

 Supported web servers
 =====================

-These web servers include Rack handlers in their distributions:
+These web servers include Lack handlers in their distributions:

   * Ebb
   * Fuzed